kickz1997/discord.js-Moderation-Bot/README.md

 # discord.js-Moderation-Bot

-This is an Open Source for learning how to code your own discord bot is discord.js
+This is an Open Source Discord Bot for learning how to code your own discord bot is discord.js

 Here is all the commands that are offered in this:
 <li>botinfo</li>